asifsid88/CouponDunia/README.md

 # CouponDunia
-Coupon Dunia Test.
-The scope of this system is to read mail details from database table and send emails in bulk over SMTP protocol.
+**Coupon Dunia Test** The scope of this system is to read mail details from database table and send emails in bulk over SMTP protocol.
 To boost the process, send bulk mails in parallel